junxit/us-congress-bills-119/metadata.md

 - 2025-07-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2025-07-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2025-07-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 126.
+- 2025-09-02 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5987; text: CR S5987)
+- 2025-09-02 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.